Hamilton High School (Chandler, Arizona): Campus

 Hamilton was constructed by Stantec on a $33 million USD bond issued to CUSD on a 359,341 ft^{2} (3,338.3 m^{2}) property on the northwest corner of Arizona Avenue/SR 87 and Ocotillo Boulevard.
 The main building is two stories tall with an administrative wing (A-wing) on the bottom floor next to the main entrance.
 Students have the option of eating indoors or in a shaded patio.
 Food services are located along the south end of the indoor eating area with supporting facilities directly behind them (B-wing) offering students 6 styles of food.
+In August 2023, construction began on an expansion due to over crowding.
+The expansion took the original cafeteria's outdoor seating area and the demolition of a non-utilized Greenhouse on the west side essentially doubling the capacity.

 The traditional classrooms are found in three 2-story wings (C-wing, D-wing, and E-wing) in a square formation with classrooms on both sides of the hallways and one independent staircase located in a rear corner per wing.
 The main corridor has two staircases and an elevator for disabled or injured students.

 Within D-wing's ground floor has a child care service called Lil' Express Learning Center open to faculty and students implementing the Arizona Department of Educations Early Childhood Education program.
 The Learning Center also has a walled off and covered playground on the north end of the campus.
 Also on the ground floor is the special education classrooms for developmentally challenged students with licensed speech, occupational, and physical therapists adhering to Title I.

-All of the performing arts like concert band, orchestra, gymnastics, dance, and art are located on the southeast portion of the main building (H-wing) surrounding the 600-seat auditorium.
+All of the performing arts like concert band, jazz band, choir, orchestra, gymnastics, dance, and art are located on the southeast portion of the main building (H-wing) surrounding the 600-seat auditorium.
 Locker rooms and a small weight lifting room surround the gym (G-Wing).
 In the northern parking lot and near the N Wing are mobile classrooms (M-Wing) with 2 classrooms per building due to the large student population.

 CUSD was granted a $192 million USD bond in November 2015 for district wide construction and updates.
 Hamilton was allocated $4.5 million for a two-story building (N-wing) with 20 classroom and additional administration offices 27,530 ft^{2} (2,557.6 m^{2}) located on what was the original outdoor concrete basketball courts.

-in August of 2023, construction began on an expansion due to over crowding.
-The expansion took the original cafeteria's outdoor seating area and the demolition of a non-utilized Greenhouse on the west side essentially doubling the capacity.